andrewCluey/docker-terragrunt/README.md

 # docker-terragrunt
-Dockerfile for terragrunt container (includes Terraform).
+Small terragrunt container based on Alpine image (includes Terraform).

+Terraform and terragrunt versions specified in Dockerfile ENV variable.

 ## Default Command
 The default command will simply return the version of Terragrunt that is installed in the container.